spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/architecture.md

 :::

-Use the four resource links below to enable and manage proxy configurations for your Azure cluster.
+Use the following resource links below to enable and manage proxy configurations for your Azure cluster.

 1. Deploy a PCG cluster to an existing Kubernetes cluster inside your Azure environment.
 For additional guidance, refer to the [Deploy a PCG to an Existing Kubernetes Cluster](../../pcg/deploy-pcg-k8s.md) guide.